Looking for a new job?

 So if you feel stuck in a rut at your current workplace, fancy a change of career direction, if you're returning to work or are new to Luxembourg, here is some useful information on finding a new job.

-Luxembourg's key economic sectors include finance, the digital economy, research, healthcare, audiovisual production, environmental technology, aerospace and logistics (you can find a list of the country's biggest employers here).
+Luxembourg's key economic sectors include finance and fintech, the digital economy, research, healthcare, audiovisual production, environmental technology, aerospace and logistics (you can find a list of the country's biggest employers here).
 It is also home to a number of EU institutions including the European Court of Justice, the European Commission, the European Parliament and the European Investment Bank.

 While many jobs are advertised in English, you may be required to have a working knowledge of another language such as French, German or Luxembourgish, and you should always apply for a job in the language used in the job description.